boris-p/scratchapixel/src/interview_questions/nvidia/readme.md

 so this is productive, and until I manage to not have these feelings that stop me from just thinking about what i'm trying to solve, I sometimes need to remind myself this.

+A really good youtube channel I found is called neetcode

 6.2.22
 - <s>implement queue</s>